allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Unofficial polish name of the OpBox project is *Opierdalacz Boxów*, unfortunately there is no good english translation for this name.
 Closest would be: *Box Manager*.

 So Box is the main concept of our solution.
-What is Box?
+What is Box after all?
+Box is reusable, high-level fronted component, feedable from JSON data source.
+Box can have slots, in each slot, you can put more Boxes.
+Box can be rendered conditionally (for example, depending on A/B test variant).
+Page is assembled from Boxes.

 ### OpBox principles:
 -- obrazek